swhitty/KeyValueCoder/README.md

 )
 ```

-Types are persisted in a friendly representation of plist native types:
+Values are persisted in a friendly representation of plist native types:

 ```swift
 let defaults = UserDefaults.standard.dictionaryRepresentation()